d2l-ai/d2l-en/chapter_convolutional-modern/alexnet.md

 in the computer vision and machine learning communities following the introduction of LeNet, they did not immediately dominate the field.
-Although LeNet achieved good results on early small data sets, the performance and feasability of training convolutional networks on larger, more realistic datasets had yet to be established In fact, for much of the intervening time between the early 1990s
+Although LeNet achieved good results on early small datasets, the performance and feasability of training convolutional networks on larger, more realistic datasets had yet to be established In fact, for much of the intervening time between the early 1990s